Skip to content

 Ethernet vs Wi-Fi: when to use each at home

-Plain-English explainer for when a cable beats Wi-Fi (most stationary devices), what Cat6 vs Cat8 cables actually mean, and the 2026 multi-gig Ethernet upgrade most homes overlook.
+Plain-English explainer for when a cable beats Wi-Fi, what Cat6 vs Cat8 cables actually mean, and the 2026 multi-gig Ethernet upgrade most homes overlook.

 Read explainer